How to Request Innocent Spouse Relief: Filing IRS Form 8857 & Letters

-It’s extremely important to request innocent spouse relief correctly the first time.
+If you want to get innocent spouse relief, it’s extremely important to file the forms correctly the first time.
 If your request is denied, you may face issues applying for this type of relief again for the specific years you requested it.
-It is a good idea to file as soon as you become aware of the taxes owed that you feel your spouse owes.
+To help you out, this guide explains how to apply for innocent spouse relief, and it looks at the forms you need to use.
+It is a good idea to file as soon as you become aware of the tax debt that you feel your spouse owes.
 Before you file, make sure you meet the requirements of one of the types of spouse relief.

 - Innocent Spouse Relief Requirements